Marriage & Family Counseling/Therapy

 5. TOEFL.
 All students applying to the MFT program for whom English is a second language, the TOEFL will be required.
 Acceptable scores are 80 on the Internet Based Test (IBT) and a speaking sub-score of 27.
 When requesting the score from the Educational Testing Service please reference Harding University code 6267.

 6. Assessment Instrument.
 Applicants will take the Taylor-Johnson Temperament Analysis as a descriptive assessment of self and interpersonal dynamics.
-Married applicants are encouraged to have the T-JTA completed by their spouse to assist with relational assessment.
-Tests are provided at no cost by the Department of Marriage & Family Therapy.
+This will be completed at the interview.

 7. Letters of Recommendation.
 A minimum of three letters of recommendation from those familiar with the applicant's academic and work experience is required.
 Applicants already working in the mental health field should obtain at least one letter of recommendation from a current supervisor.
 The letters should be sent to the Department of Mental Health & Wellness, 915 E Market #12254, Searcy, Arkansas 72149 or firstname.lastname@example.org.

 8. Resume.
 The applicant will need to email a copy of their resume to email@example.com

 Screening and Notification of Acceptance.
 The admission process includes evaluation of your GPA, the GRE or MAT, letters of recommendation, your goals, the Taylor-Johnson Temperament Analysis and an interview with faculty.
 The initial screening is based on the first four criteria.
 Students who are qualified are then invited for an interview.
 Final student selections are made shortly after the interviews and are based primarily on the perceived "fit" between the student and graduate program.